Thomas Tobin: Family

 Shortly after taking up his position as managing director in 1835, Thomas married Catherine Ellis, daughter of Lister Ellis of Crofthead, Cumberland, on 12 September 1835.

 They had one child, a son, Arthur Lionel, who was born in Ballincollig on 7 August 1837.
 Arthur became a lieutenant in the 23rd Royal Welch Fusiliers with whom he served in the Crimean War and in the Indian Mutiny.
 He was wounded in the thigh while fighting at the capture of Kaiserbogh, Lucknow (16 March 1858) and died on 12 October 1858.
 He was buried near Lucknow.
-Saddened by the death of their only son and child at 21 years of age, Tobin presented a stained glass window to St. Peter's Church, Carrigohane, to commemorate his son.
-He also presented a memorial to the Royal Welsh Fusiliers and endowed a boat in his son's name with the Royal National Lifeboat Institution of which Tobin himself was the local representative.
+Saddened by the death of their only son and child at 21 years of age, Tobin presented a stained glass window to St. Peter's Church, Carrigrohane, to commemorate his son, and also presented a memorial to the Royal Welch Fusiliers.

+Tobin endowed a boat in his son's name with the Royal National Lifeboat Institution (RNLI), of which Tobin himself was the local representative.
+The Arthur Lionel (ON 626), was a 35-foot Liverpool-class lifeboat, stationed at St Peter Port (1912–1929) and at (1930–1939).